Guillermo Vilas

 Historical and statistical studies presented in 2015 by Argentinian journalist Eduardo Puppo and Romanian mathematician Marian Ciulpan concluded that Vilas should have been No. 1 in the old ATP ranking system for seven weeks between 1975 and 1976.
-The ATP Tour and its chief executive at that time, Chris Kermode, although not refuting the data, decided not to officially recognize Vilas.
-The controversy is still in the legal stage.
-In October 2020, Netflix released a documentary film about the Vilas case titled "Guillermo Vilas: Settling the Score".
+The ATP and its chief executive at that time, Chris Kermode, although not refuting the data, decided not to officially recognize Vilas as No. 1.
+In October 2020, Netflix released a documentary film about Vilas's case titled Guillermo Vilas: Settling the Score.
+In May 2024, ATP's vice-president confirmed that Vilas will never be number one.

 Career

+1968-1976

 Raised in the seaside resort of Mar del Plata, Vilas was a left-hander and played his first tour event in 1968.
 He was in the year-ending top ten from 1974 through 1982.
-He was a clay-court specialist but also played well on hard-court, grass, and carpet surfaces.
+He was a clay-court specialist and played well on hard-court, grass, and carpet surfaces.

-He won four Grand Slam titles: the 1977 French Open and the 1977 US Open (both played on clay) and the 1978 and 1979 Australian Open (both played on grass).
-He was also the runner-up at the French Open three times (1975, 1978, and 1982) and at the Australian Open once (January 1977).

-In 1974, he won the year-end Masters Grand Prix title.
-In addition, he won seven Grand Prix Super Series titles (1975–80), the precursors to the current Masters 1000.
+In 1974, Vilas won the year-end Masters Grand Prix title, beating Ilie Nastase (who was trying to win his fourth Masters title in a row) in five sets in the final on the grass of Kooyong.
+"Somebody asked me before what I think of grass and I say 'the grass is for cows'.
+Now I think some for cows and some for tennis" said Vilas afterwards.
+Nastase could not understand how Vilas hit so many topspin winners.
+In 1975 Vilas and Bjorn Borg hit with heavy top spin in many long baseline rallies in the French Open final.
+Borg won in straight sets.

-Best year
+1977: Best year and record win streak

-A left-handed baseliner, Vilas's best year on tour was 1977 when he won two of the four Grand Slam singles tournaments and 16 of the 31 Association of Tennis Professionals tournaments he entered.
-His playing record for 1977 was 130 wins against 15 losses.
+A left-handed baseliner, Vilas's best year on tour was 1977 when he won 16 singles titles, including two of the four major Grand Slam singles tournaments and 16 of the 31 Association of Tennis Professionals tournaments he entered.
+His playing record for 1977 was 130 wins against 15 losses (89.65%).
 Not including the Masters year-end championship, he won 72 of his last 73 ATP matches in 1977.
-The highest point during this run was winning the last US Open played at Forest Hills against Jimmy Connors 2–6, 6–3, 7–6(7–4), 6–0 in a match where Vilas surprised his American rival by attacking the net.
+He lost the January Australian Open final to big serving Roscoe Tanner in straight sets.
+Vilas beat Brian Gottfried in the French Open final, losing just three games.
+"I was powerless.
+Everything I tried he did something better", said Gottfried afterwards.
+The highest point during this run was winning the last US Open played at Forest Hills against Jimmy Connors in four sets in a match where Vilas surprised his American rival by attacking the net.